bbye98/cs156a/README.md

 ## Repository Structure

 * The `cs156a.py` file in the main directory acts as a Python module with helper functions that are used throughout the homework assignments and final exam.
-* The `hw` directory contains subsubdirectories for each homework assignment.
+* The `hw` directory contains subdirectories for each homework assignment.
 Within the subdirectories, the `hw*.docx` and `hw*.pdf` files are the writeups, the `hw*.py` and `hw*.ipynb` files are functionally equivalent Python scripts and Jupyter Notebooks for the